Please Please Please (Sabrina Carpenter song): Music video

-The music video for "Please Please Please" was filmed on May 23, 2024 in Staten Island, New York, and serves as a sequel to the "Espresso" music video released earlier in the year.
-The video explores a romantic dynamic between Carpenter and a convict, played by Irish actor Barry Keoghan who was Carpenter's then-boyfriend.
+The music video for "Please Please Please" was filmed on May 23, 2024, in Staten Island, New York, and serves as a sequel to the "Espresso" music video released earlier in the year.
+The video explores a romantic dynamic between Carpenter and a convict, played by Irish actor Barry Keoghan who, at that time, was Carpenter's boyfriend.
 The prison scenes were shot in the Arthur Kill Correctional Facility, owned by Broadway Stages.

 The video continues from where "Espresso" ended and focuses on Carpenter's relationship with a chaotic love interest.
 The video's director, Bardia Zeinali, expanded on this idea, incorporating themes of role reversals and power dynamics, as well as recurring scenes such as Carpenter repeatedly picking up the love interest outside the same prison at different times.
 Pamela Anderson, Tommy Lee, Madonna, Dennis Rodman, Quentin Tarantino, Natural Born Killers (1994), Bonnie and Clyde, and Thelma & Louise (1991) were cited as inspirations for the video.
 Cinematographer Sean Price Williams shot the video on film.

-A second music video for the song, set to the duet version with Dolly Parton, was filmed on January 25, 2025 in front of a rear projection screen and co-directed by Carpenter alongside Williams.
-It was released on February 14, 2025 to coincide with the release of the deluxe edition of Short n' Sweet.
+A second music video for the song, set to the duet version with Dolly Parton, was filmed on January 25, 2025, in front of a rear projection screen and co-directed by Carpenter alongside Williams.
+It was released on February 14, 2025, to coincide with the release of the deluxe edition of Short n' Sweet.
 The black and white vignette shows Carpenter and Parton driving a truck, having stolen a bag of money and kidnapped a man with the intention of burying him somewhere; evading the police while doing so.